 Activity 2: Hike the Kid-Friendly Trails of Hosp Grove Park

-Where can you find hundreds of towering elder eucalyptus trees, perfectly maintained dirt trails, and stunning ocean vistas right smack dab in the middle of a city?
+Where can you find hundreds of towering eucalyptus trees, perfectly maintained trails, and stunning ocean vistas right smack dab in the middle of a city?
 Hosp Grove Park in Carlsbad, California, spans 53 acres and this city park is located in one of the oldest sections of Carlsbad.
 It sits adjacent to the Buena Vista Lagoon, a bird lover’s paradise.

 Tip: There is ample free parking at the park’s two designated trailheads located on Monroe Street or Jefferson Street.